ineyko/java-notes/README.md

-# java-notes
+# Java-notes
-The java notes
+The Java notes